fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/C.md

 }
 \]

-is shown to be the Euler–Lagrange equation of a χδ-generated action.

 ---

-# C.1 The Generator Field ψ as χδ
+# 1. Purpose and Scope
+This appendix supports Section 4 and Section 6 of the main text by providing:

+- the action functional whose Euler–Lagrange equation is the Sora Equation,
+- explicit forms of kinetic, nonlinear, and forcing contributions,
+- geometric interpretation in terms of χδ coupling,
+- consistency with ψ = χδ and observational geometry (C-wave).

+It clarifies why ψ evolves as a **generator field** and not as a physical wave.

+---

+# 2. Background (χδ–ψ Framework)
-The generator field is defined by the χδ axiom (Appendix Z+0):
+FFT adopts the χδ axiom (Appendix Z+0):

+- χ — causal curvature injection (Z → τ)
+- δ — interference density (XτZ / YτZ)
+- ψ = χδ — appearance field governing perceptual and structural stability

+ψ is **not** a physical wave;
+it is the geometrically reconstructed generator of appearance.

+This appendix shows that ψ must satisfy a **variationally optimal evolution law**.

+---

+# 3. Main Derivation / Model

+## 3.1 Definition of the Generator Field
 \[
 \psi = \chi\delta.
 \]

-Because χ and δ are operators acting on the T-fiber field Ψ, ψ inherits:
+Because χ and δ are non-commuting geometric operators:

-- nonlinearity,
-- anisotropy,
+- ψ is nonlinear,
+- inherits anisotropy (Z vs XY),
-- fractal scaling,
+- responds to fractal scaling (D = a+b),
-- Z–XY coupling,
-- non-commutativity.

-These properties will propagate through the variational derivation.
+- interacts with delayed-plane geometry (C-wave).

 ---

-# C.2 Definition of the FFT Action
+## 3.2 The χδ-Generated Action

 Define the action: